hppsrc/Dioxide/README.md

 # Dioxide
-Dioxide, is a script that tries to be the most similar to Zioxide but made in Batch Windows.
+Dioxide, is a script that tries to be the most similar to Zoxide but made in Batch Windows.